Introduction -renting property on contract

-As a contractor or consultant, you may be working a fair distance away from home.
-The working away could be a requirement of your current contract.
-Therefore, you may be planning on renting a house or flat that is near your worksite.
-Depending on the length of your engagement, you may need to rent the property for a period of time.
-Therefore, if you do rent a place whilst you conduct your business away from home, can you claim for the costs as a business expense?
+As a contractor or consultant, you may work far away from home.
+Working away could be a requirement of your current contract.
+Therefore, you may be planning on renting a house or flat on contract.
+While renting as a contractor, this could be a house or flat that is near your current worksite.
+Depending on the length of your engagement, you may need to rent away from home for a certain length of time.
+Therefore, if you are working away from home and are paying rent for a place whilst you conduct your business away from home, can you claim the costs as a business expense?

 We have a separate guide that covers relocation costs.
-This covers the rules when you are actually moving your primary place of residence.
+This covers the rules when you are moving to a new primary place of residence.

-If you are thinking about contracting abroad, there are also certain things here to consider too.
+If you are thinking about contracting abroad, there are also certain things to consider.

 Performing work away from home

-As a UK contractor, you may, at times, need to travel for your contract work.
+As a UK contractor, you may sometimes need to travel for your contract work.
 As part of this, you will incur travel expenses.
-Depending on your work, on some occasions, the journey could be quite a commute.
+Depending on your work, the journey could be quite a commute on some occasions.
 If this is the case, it may prove to be more practical to stay over away overnight.
-When this is so, you will need to stay near your worksite, while you work away from home.
+When this is so, you will need to stay near your worksite while you work away from home.

-Let us now consider, if you able to claim for the cost of renting a house or flat near to your contract site.
-You might consider doing this if you have a fixed term of work for say 6 months or more.
-If you are working month to month and you are not guaranteed to be at the work location for a guaranteed period of time, staying in a hotel or B&B would be the better option here.
+Let us now consider renting property on contract and if you can claim the cost of renting a house or flat near your contract site.
+You might consider renting as a contractor if you have a fixed term of work for, say, six months or more.
+If you are working month to month and are not guaranteed to be at the work location for a fixed period, staying in a hotel or B&B would be the better option here.

 Claiming for temporary accommodation

-When you are working away and the distance is too far to be travelling there and back each day, you can claim for your accommodation costs.
-Besides hotel or B&B costs, you could also claim for renting a property while you work away.
-In addition, you can also claim for the utility costs for the house or flat.
-Furthermore, you can also claim for the food costs.
-These eating out or eating at the property where you are staying.
+When you are working away, and the distance is too far to be travelling there and back each day.
+Therefore, you can claim your working away-from-home accommodation costs.
+Besides hotel or B&B expenses, you could also claim for renting a property while you work away.
+When renting as a contractor, you can also claim the utility costs for the house or flat.
+Furthermore, when renting property on contract, you can also claim for the food costs, such as eating out or eating at the property where you are staying.

-Based upon the type of work that you do, you may also be able to claim for your business clothing.
-However, there are also certain rules here on what you can claim.
+Based on the type of work that you do, you may also be able to claim your business clothing.
+However, there are also specific rules here on what you can claim.

-There are some factors that should be taken into account, when you consider if you can claim for your temporary work accommodation as an expense:
+Some factors should be taken into account when you consider if you can claim for your temporary work accommodation as an expense:

-- Secondly, you must continue to have your main residence whilst claiming for the temporary work accommodation.
+- Secondly, you must continue to have your primary residence whilst claiming temporary work accommodation.

-- The worksite and property that you are staying in should not be close to your permanent place of residence.
+- The worksite and property you are staying in should not be close to your permanent residence.

-If you meet the above criteria, you can claim for the cost of a rental property near to your new worksite.
+If you meet the above criteria, you can claim the cost of a rental property near your new work site.

-Please note, HM Revenue & Customs (HMRC) could also potentially challenge the claim at some point.
-If they did this, you must be able to show that it is more financially beneficial to stay in temporary digs near to your work site.
+Please note that HM Revenue & Customs (HMRC) could also potentially challenge the claim.
+If they did this, you must show that staying in temporary digs near your work site is more financially beneficial.

 Comparing the costs

 Your company may, at some point, undergo an HMRC enquiry.
 As part of this, you would need to try and show that the temporary accommodation expenses are necessary.
-You could, therefore, compare the monthly cost of the rent and utility bills against the cost of the mileage to get you to the work site.
-In addition, if you do drive to the temporary worksite, you can claim for business mileage expenses, under HMRC’s approved rates.
+You could, therefore, compare the monthly rent and utility bills against the mileage cost to get you to the work site.
+In addition, if you drive to the temporary worksite, you can claim business mileage expenses under HMRC’s approved rates.

 - 45 pence per mile for the first 10,000 miles travelled in the tax year.